ustwo/ustwo.com-frontend/README.md

     $ make test

+### Sandbox

+We believe that every component should hold a single responsibity, and which functionality must be working independently from the context the component is instanciated in.
+To enforce best practices, like storing functionality and styles in the component they belong to, we created a sandbox to test components in an isolated environment.

+To prepare the sandbox run:

+    $ make sandbox-build

+And start the sandbox server with:

+    $ make -i sandlove LOCAL_FS=true

+The sandbox will be available at `local.ustwo.com:9443/sandbox`

 ### Unit

 We're using Mocha + Chai + Sinon to run unit tests against JSDOM as this setup works well with React and executes fast.